cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-apps/configuration/arguments.md

 |--|--|
 | `pidfile value` | `TUNNEL_PIDFILE` |

-Write the application's PID to this file after the first successful connection.
+Write the application's process identifier (PID) to this file after the first successful connection.
 Mainly useful for scripting and service integration.

 ## `protocol`